 Spider plants are one of the most popular houseplants, and for good reason.
-These tropical-looking plants are very easy to care for and difficult to kill.
+These tropical-looking plants are easy to care for and difficult to kill.
 They are believed to be one of the best houseplants for cleaning the air and removing indoor air pollution, and they are safe to have around cats and dogs.
-These plants are also very easy to propagate, so you can quickly fill your house with baby spider plants, or gift them to all of your friends and family.
-There are several different spider plant cultivars to choose from, depending on your personal preferences.
-All of the available varieties make excellent additions to your home.
+These plants are also easy to propagate, so you can quickly fill your house with baby spider plants, or gift them to your friends and family.
+There are several spider plant cultivars to choose from: all make excellent additions to your home.
 Here are some of the most popular varieties of spider plants available.

 Green Spider Plant

 Though it is thought to be the original variety of spider plant, solid green spider plants are much more difficult to find than their variegated counterparts.
 This variety can be easily identified by its dark green leaves, which may have a subtle light green stripe running through the center of each leaf.
 Green spider plants are better suited to darker areas of your home than are the more common variegated cultivars.
 If you want this original spider plant variety, you may have to search online, as most garden centers only carry the striped variegated varieties.

 Botanical name: Chlorophytum comosum "Vittatum"

 The variegated spider plant was the first variegated cultivar available.
 This variety features lighter green leaves with a broad, creamy white stripe down the center.
 The stems on which its baby spider plants, or plantlets, grow are typically yellow-white.
 This variegated spider plant variety was the most popular spider plant sold until the late 90s, when it was replaced in popularity by the reverse variegated, or “Variegatum,” spider plant.
 This spider plant grows from one to two feet wide.